+No society is free from discrimination.
+Indeed, discrimination in employment and occupation is a universal and permanently evolving phenomenon.
 Millions of women and men around the world are denied access to jobs and training, receive low wages, or are restricted to certain occupations simply on the basis of their sex, skin colour, ethnicity or beliefs, without regard to their capabilities and skills.
-In a number of developed countries, for example, women workers earn up to 25% less than male colleagues performing equal work.
-(Note 1) Freedom from discrimination is a fundamental human right and is essential for both workers to choose their employment freely, to develop their potential to the full and to reap economic rewards on the basis of merit.
+In a number of developed countries, for example, women workers still earn up to 25% less than male colleagues performing equal work.
+(Note 1) Freedom from discrimination is a fundamental human right and is essential for workers to choose their employment freely, to develop their potential to the full and to reap economic rewards on the basis of merit.
 Bringing equality to the workplace has significant economic benefits, too.
-Employers who practise equality have access to a larger and more diverse workforce.
+Employers who practice equality have access to a larger and more diverse workforce.
 Workers who enjoy equality have greater access to training, often receive higher wages, and improve the overall quality of the workforce.
 The profits of a globalized economy are more fairly distributed in a society with equality, leading to greater social stability and broader public support for further economic development.
-(Note 2) ILO standards on equality provide tools to eliminate discrimination in all aspects of the workplace and in society as a whole.
+(Note 2) ILO standards on equality provide tools to eliminate dis- crimination in all aspects of the workplace and in society as a whole.
 They also provide the basis upon which gender mainstreaming strategies can be applied in the field of labour.

 Selected relevant ILO instruments

 - Equal Remuneration Convention, 1951 (No. 100) - [ratifications]